meuniv/NovaCub/source/uncovering.rst

 Uncovering the Past
 +++++++++++++++++++

-This module is designed to help the Cub Scout explore XXXXX
+This module is designed to help the Cub Scout explore the wonders of archaeology.

 .. note::